guimard/llng-docker/portal/README.md

 * `2.x.x`: versioned lemonldap-ng\* packages from Debian backports
 * `2.x.x-no-s6`: the same without [S6-overlay](https://github.com/just-containers/s6-overlay)

+You can also use the same tags with suffix "-hiperf" to use the portal with a better _(but more resource intensive)_ engine.

 ## Features _(inherited from [yadd/lemonldap-ng-base](https://github.com/guimard/llng-docker/blob/master/base/README.md#readme))_

 * Update current configuration using given variables :